 Unfortunately, the opposite is true when investors use traditional financial advisors who charge 1% of assets and place investors in underperforming bond funds and bond ETFs.
-This post shows the unfortunate case where financial advisors placing clients into the world's largest bond fund, Vanguard Total Bond Market Index Fund (Ticker: VBTLX) between 2015-2018 made more money in financial advisor fees than their clients did in after-fee investment returns.
+This fixed income blog post shows the unfortunate case where financial advisors placing clients into the world's largest bond fund, Vanguard Total Bond Market Index Fund (Ticker: VBTLX) between 2015-2018 made more money in financial advisor fees than their clients did in after-fee investment returns.

 Many people invest in fixed income through Vanguard bond funds or BlackRock iShares bond ETFs.
 Unfortunately, bond fund returns are often weak, and these investments lack the many advantages of individual bonds.
 Many investors compound this problem by investing in bond funds through their financial advisors who charge 1% of client assets for the ‘service’ of placing clients into underperforming bond funds.
-Here’s how this works to benefit the financial advisor and Vanguard, but not the end investor:

 Biggest Investment Mistake #1:

 Investor invests $100k fixed income portfolio through a financial advisor not 'savvy' in bonds.

 Financial advisor, lacking any bond investing expertise, takes 1% annual fee and places $100k into a mega Vanguard bond fund, which, in turn, charges more fees.

 An investor return lower than inflation

 Due to the low Vanguard bond fund returns and the 1% annual financial advisor fees, the investor earns less return on his $100k investment than his advisor makes on annual fees.